dmarx/obsidian_vault/Basic Psychological Needs Theory.md

 3. **Mental Health**:
    - **Therapeutic Approaches**: Therapists can focus on addressing clients’ unmet psychological needs to improve mental health and well-being.
-   - **Personal Growth**: Helping individuals understand and fulfill their needs for autonomy, competence, and relatedness can facilitate personal development and [[psychological resilience]].
+   - **Personal Growth**: Helping individuals understand and fulfill their needs for autonomy, competence, and relatedness can facilitate personal development and [[Psychological Resilience]].

 ### Related Concepts